-Hotel and motel mean a building or portion thereof, or a group of buildings, in which lodging is provided and offered to transient guests for compensation; this shall not include a lodging house.
+Hotel and motel mean a building or portion thereof, or a group of buildings, in which lodging with five or more units is provided and offered to transient guests for compensation; this shall not include a lodging house.
 Cabin rentals are included in this land use type.